XANDRA-ng/TeamNXP_1800Colab/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── main.html                # landing HTML file, this is what users see when you come to url
+├── review.html              # Review page
 ├── profile.html 	     # what people see when they click on profile from navbar
 └── README.md

 It has the following subfolders and files:
 ├── images                   # Folder for images
     /pineapple.jpg
+    /Rick.jpg
+    /RickGIF.gif

 ├── scripts                  # Folder for scripts
 ├── styles                   # Folder for styles